-C. Post-Award Requirements
+Post-Award Requirements

-- 1. Compliance Monitoring: CJCC staff may conduct visits or desk reviews during the grant period.
+- 1. Grant Management Workshop If an applicant is awarded a grant, the subgrantee may be required to attend a CJCC grant management workshop. - 2.
+Compliance Monitoring CJCC staff may conduct a site visit or desk review during the grant period.
 Additional monitoring activities may also be conducted during the grant year.
 Site visits and desk reviews will be scheduled with the grantee in advance.
-Site visits and desk reviews will be conducted to monitor the program for implementation and to view program documentation. - 2.
-Additional Training, Technical Assistance, and Events: CJCC may offer a number of non-mandatory, post-award training and technical assistance opportunities and special events.
+Site visits and desk reviews will be conducted to monitor the program for implementation and to view program documentation. - 3.
+Additional Training, Technical Assistance, and Events CJCC may offer a number of non-mandatory, post-award training and technical assistance opportunities and special events.
 Grantees will be informed of events via e-mail, and the events will be posted on the CJCC website.
 CJCC staff also will give ongoing, individual technical assistance and other support activities to sub-grantees as needed or requested throughout the year.

-V. Application Submission Instructions
+D. Application Submission Instructions